znurtokatli/US-Geological-Survey-Data-Visualization-With-Leaflet/README.md

 ![5-Advanced](images/5-Advanced.png)

 The USGS wants you to plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
 You will need to pull in a second data set and visualize it along side your original set of data.
-Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

 In this step we are going to..